Please click on the links below to read more about the different subjects we are able to offer our students here at The Blue Coat School.

 Key Stage 4

-Geography deals practically all of the major issues in the world today.
-These are included in lessons and ‘Geography in the News’ discussions and displays.
+Geography deals with many of the major issues in the world today.
+Where possible they are included in lessons and ‘Geography in the News’ discussions and displays.
+The Geography Department has its own Twitter feed that is updated on a regular basis.
+Fieldwork always emphasises the importance of protecting the environment and having respect for peoples’ differing viewpoints.

-Music can be studied at both AS and A2 Levels, and those who choose to do so, rapidly develop their technical skills as composers, learn analytical skills in the study of famous pieces, and are given the opportunity to study a musical area of personal interest.
-Many choose to develop their performance skills even further.
+Music is studied at A Level, and those who choose to do so, rapidly develop their technical skills as composers, learn analytical skills in the study of set works, develop an awareness of music history and continue to develop their performance skills to a high level.
+Many choose to develop further through a wide range of opportunities both as soloists and in ensemble work.

 Personal Development lessons at The Blue Coat School aim to help equip and develop students’ knowledge, understanding, attitudes and practical skills to live healthy, safe, productive and responsible lives.